Commonwealth Bank Car Loan

 Buy new or used

-You have the option of either buying a brand-new vehicle straight off the lot or purchasing a used one up to five years in age as part of your agreement with CommBank.
+You have the option of either buying a brand-new vehicle straight off the lot or purchasing a used one up to seven years in age as part of your agreement with CommBank.

 The advantages and disadvantages of a Commonwealth Bank car loan